Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks

 \subsection{Prediction of $E$ on PC9 with random split}

-Next, we trained an ensemble to predict the total energy $E$ of the more diverse PC9 dataset.
+Next, we trained an ensemble to predict the atomisation energy $E$ of the more diverse PC9 dataset.
 The data was split randomly into a training set of 80,000 molecules, a validation set of 10,000 molecules, and a test set consisting of the remaining 9,234 molecules.
-The test set results are presented in the third row of Table~\ref{tab:results}.
+The test set results are presented in the third row of table~\ref{tab:results}.
 The ensemble model achieved a MAE = 0.0199 eV which is approximately twice as high as when predicting $E$ on QM9.
-We attribute this increase in error to PC9 representing a more diverse set of molecules, making the task more difficult, and additionally to the smaller amount of available training data.
+We attribute this increase in error to PC9 representing a more diverse set of molecules, making the task more difficult, and additionally to the smaller size of the training dataset.
 A similar increase in error between QM9 and PC9 was reported in~\cite{pc9} using a SchNet~\cite{schnet} model.

-The uncertainty estimates were re-calibrated by fitting a calibration function on the validation set and applying it on the test set leading to an average scaling factor of 0.2938 (SD = 0.6449) on the test set, effectively shrinking the uncertainty of the predictive distribution similarly to the two previous experiments.
-This model also succeeds in assigning uncertainty estimates that correlates with the observed error and the model is well calibrated.
-As in the two previous experiments, some instances among the predictions with the highest uncertainty have relatively large errors.
-The ENCE is similar to the two previous experiments while the CV is higher, indicating more dispersion of the uncertainty estimates corresponding to the overall increase in error.
-Uncertainty calibration figures for this experiment are included in the supplementary material~\ref{fig:uncertainty_evaluation_pc9E}.
+The uncertainty estimates were recalibrated by fitting a recalibration function on the validation set and applying it on the test set resulting in an average scaling factor of 0.2938 (SD = 0.6449) on the test set, effectively shrinking the uncertainty of the predictive distribution similarly to the two previous experiments.
+Uncertainty calibration plots for this experiment are included in the supplementary material in figure~\ref{fig:uncertainty_evaluation_pc9E}.
+The model succeeds in assigning uncertainty estimates that correlates with the expected error and the model is well calibrated in terms of ENCE and SSE.
+As in the two previous experiments, some instances among the predictions with the highest uncertainty have relatively large errors and account for a large part of the overall error as shown by the error-calibration plot.
+The confidence curve shows that leaving out the 20\% most uncertain predictions almost halves the MAE, indicating a good ranking ability in this experiment.